chitchatjs/pet-match-template/README.md

 A: ok, a small family dog right?
 A: ok i have a foo dog for small and family ..
 ```

+It uses @chitchatjs/plugin-ax-kit plugin to render builtin intents.